rava-dosa/beautiful-jekyll/_posts/2018-08-02-Tensorflow-Gpu.md

 13. conda create --name tf-gpu
 14. source activate tf-gpu
 15. conda install tensorflow-gpu
 `I tried this and it worked.
-So now if you want to check if it's working or not:`
+So now if you want to check if gpu device is recognized or not:`
 16. python
 16.1. import tensorflow as tf
 ```